 Urban: Upper-class urban families tend to own and occupy large private villas, often with tennis courts or pools.
 By contrast, few middle- or lower-class Chileans own their residences, living instead in rented apartments with varying amenities.
 While the poorest urban dwellers historically lived in informal settlements (callampas or "mushrooms") on city outskirts, the expansion of subsidized housing in recent vears has reduced their number.
 Government-subsidized dwellings are typically minimal small with comforts, but residents permitted are construct additional rooms.
-Tο partially address the housing needs of the large population of Mapuche living in urban poverty (see p.
-12 of Political and Social Relations), the government has constructed some subsidized homes that incorporate elements of the traditional Mapuche dwelling (ruka - an oval or rectangular building without interior divisions and a singular door facing east).
-Newer dwellings typically have various structural elements to protect them during earthquakes (see p.
-2-3 of Political and Social Relations).
+Tο partially address the housing needs of the large population of Mapuche living in urban poverty (see Political and Social Relations), the government has constructed some subsidized homes that incorporate elements of the traditional Mapuche dwelling (ruka - an oval or rectangular building without interior divisions and a singular door facing east).
+Newer dwellings typically have various structural elements to protect them during earthquakes (see Political and Social Relations).

-Rural: Rural houses are constructed to withstand Chile's extreme weather (see p.
-2 of Political and Social Relations), with upper-class families typically occupying older, European-style homes with courtyards.
+Rural: Rural houses are constructed to withstand Chile's extreme weather (see Political and Social Relations), with upperclass families typically occupying older, European-style homes with courtyards.
 Some northern Andean families live in houses made of mud and straw (adobe).
 Houses in the Patagonia region often have metal outer walls and roofs as durable protection against rain and snow.